 Turning planning into reality

 Taking community action against food waste can take many forms, depending on the needs and resources of the area.
 It can involve anything from seminars and workshops to volunteer opportunities, food-shares and community composting.
-Schools and local organisations and can also participate by hosting awareness campaigns, offering workshops on reducing food waste at home or in the workplace.
+Schools and local organisations can also participate by hosting awareness campaigns, offering workshops on reducing food waste at home or in the workplace.

-Working with local festivals is another powerful way to reduce food waste, you can offer to co-host an event that links their theme with food waste reduction, celebrating your communities efforts and creating opportunities for new connections.
+Working with local festivals is another powerful way to reduce food waste.
+You can offer to co-host an event that links their theme with food waste reduction, celebrating your communities efforts and creating opportunities for new connections.

 Community Action Assets